nmsturcke/Discord-Servercount/README.md

 > 1. In OAuth2 > General | Add a redirect: `http://127.0.0.1:13337/` & save changes
 > 2. In Oauth2 > General | Copy the Client ID and the Client Secret and paste it into the `config.json` file in `Main/config`

-> Open the folder in your preferred command prompt and run the Main folder `python main.py`
+> Open the folder in your preferred command prompt and run the Main folder `python Main`

 > Head over to your localhost port 13337, you will see it pop up in the terminal and you can copy paste, or click here: http://127.0.0.1:13337/